High Temperature Pressure Relief Engineering for Steam, Thermal Oil, Hot Gas and Process Systems

 Fire Exposure and External Heating

-High-temperature vessels, hot hydrocarbon systems and solvent service may need fire-case relief review.
-Valve material, discharge routing, flame exposure, outlet reaction force and back pressure should be reviewed together.
+High-temperature vessels, hot hydrocarbon systems and solvent service may require fire-case relief review under the applicable code and project basis.
+Heat-input assumptions, relieving conditions, material limits, discharge routing, outlet reaction force and back pressure should be reviewed together.

 Reaction Heat or Gas Generation